 Students should keep their own records of all transactions with the university (e.g., registration schedules and forms, grade reports, payment records, etc.).
 It is also advisable to keep copies of all tests, digital files, papers and so forth submitted in fulfillment of course work.
 Students should keep copies of all course syllabi.

 Petitions

 Students may petition for exceptions to academic policies of the university.
-Petitions are processed through the Office of the Registrar.
 The Student Petition Form is available at www.aus.edu/registration/forms.